LilWebDev/documentation/configuration/audio-config.md

 amixer cset numid=3 2
 ```

 Here the output is being set to `2`, which is HDMI.
 Setting the output to `1` switches to analogue (headphone jack).
 The default setting is `0` which is automatic.
+THIS WONT WORK IN ALL OSSES

 ### raspi-config